 The 6-foot-6 point guard has been lauded for his vision and passing skills and was sent to the New Orleans Pelicans in the Anthony Davis trade.
 He was then traded to the Chicago Bulls in August 2021.
 Coming out of college, Lonzo reportedly had $10 million endorsement deal offers from Nike, Adidas and Under Armour, but he joined the Big Baller Brand and in 2017 released his signature shoe, the ZO2.

 LiAngelo Ball is considered the least gifted on the court.
 The three-star recruit from Chino Hill High School signed to play at UCLA before a shoplifting fiasco in China turned that idea on its head.
 He played for his father's Junior Basketball Association in 2018 before playing for the NBA G League's Oklahoma City Blue.
 In October 2021, he was signed by the Hornets, where his brother plays.

 LaMelo Ball could wind up being the best player of all the Ball brothers.
-The 6-foot-7 potential top-five draft pick this year has played overseas for the Lithuanian team Prienai as well as in the JBA before playing his senior season at a prep school in Ohio.
+The 6-foot-7 was the No. 3 pick last year after playing overseas for the Lithuanian team Prienai as well as in the JBA before playing his senior season at a prep school in Ohio.
 He was the NBA Rookie of the Year his first season with Charlotte.

 The Ball family was also the subject of the reality show "Ball in the Family," which was aired on Facebook and produced five seasons worth of content.

 Big Baller Brand and JBA